joshbrew/AcyclicGraph.js/README.md

 `npm i acyclicgraph`

-Easy node tree graph for creating [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) i.e. any arbitrary node tree with forward and backpropagation, repeaters, etc. for chaining scripts and scopes e.g. [game systems](https://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/).
+Easy node tree graph for creating graphs like [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) i.e. any arbitrary node tree with forward and backpropagation, repeaters, etc. for chaining scripts and scopes e.g. [game systems](https://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/).
+You can construct any type of graph and run async coroutines etc.

 This is built around the idea of having an operator i.e. a custom i/o handler at each scope.
 You can easily extend the graphnode class with primitives etc for different systems, just read the code.
 Otherwise it's a pure javascript implementation with no dependencies.